KartikLabhshetwar/npm-package-portfolio/README.md

 # npm-package-portfolio

-A beautiful terminal interface to view Kartik Labhshetwar's profile and projects
+A beautiful terminal interface to view Kartik Labhshetwar's profile and projects.

 ## Usage
 Just run: